Understanding the Trop T Test: Importance and Procedure Explained

 Infections or Sepsis: These can cause stress on the heart, leading to elevated troponin levels.

-Pulmonary Embolism or Stroke: These conditions can increase troponin due to strain on the heart.
+Pulmonary Embolism or Stroke , often associated with a blood clot, can increase troponin due to strain on the heart.

 Other Influences: